 Par Value Explained: What It Means for Your Startup’s Stock

-How to Make Sense of Par Value
+How to Make Sense of Par Value in Startups

 Acknowledging he distinction between par value and face value is essential for grasping their unique roles in corporate finance.
 While these terms are often used interchangeably, they serve distinct purposes.
 Face value, as outlined in a corporate charter, is an arbitrary figure designed to protect shareholder liability.
 This value acts as a safeguard, ensuring shareholders are not exposed to excessive financial risk.